EdwardBetts/wikichen.is/_posts/reading/2013-10-29-kitchen-confidential.md

 ---
+published: false
 title: "Kitchen Confidential"
+subtitle: "Adventures in the Culinary Underbelly"
 lede: "Anthony Bourdain offers a deeply anecdotal and profanely authentic glimpse into the world of culinary craftsmanship, the people who inhabit it, and what it means to live a life of vice and folly and passion for food."

 category: reading